thymeleaf/thymeleaf-docs/docs/articles/springmail.md

     prototypes, written by UI designers.
 -   etc...

-Also, given the fact that Thymeleaf has no dependencies on the servlet API, there would be **no need at all to create or send this HTML email from a web application**.
+Also, given the fact that Thymeleaf has no required dependencies on the servlet API, there would be **no need at all to create or send email from a web application**.
 The techniques explained here could be used with little or no change in a standalone application with no web UI.